sutgeorge/Audio-Super-Resolution/README.md

  - [Audio Super-Resolution Using Analysis Dictionary Learning](http://personal.ee.surrey.ac.uk/Personal/W.Wang/papers/DongWC_DSP_2015.pdf)

-### Articles
+### Blogs
  - [Using Deep-Learning to Reconstruct High-Resolution Audio](https://blog.insightdatascience.com/using-deep-learning-to-reconstruct-high-resolution-audio-29deee8b7ccd)

 ### Datasets
  - [The Million Song Dataset](https://www.ee.columbia.edu/~dpwe/pubs/BertEWL11-msd.pdf)

 ## Possible uses
- - improving sound quality of music
+ - Improving sound quality of music
- - voice-over-IP
+ - Voice-over-IP applications
- - improving speech recognition
+ - Improving speech recognition
- - remastering audio from old movies
+ - Remastering audio from old movies
+ - Reconstructing old phonograph recordings (This one might be a bit far-fetched, since a lot of data is needed.
+It might actually be impossible.)

 ## Converting a spectrogram to audio (might be useful later)
 The Python module [librosa](https://librosa.org/doc/latest/index.html) can transform an audio signal into a spectrogram and vice-versa